rebootunity/fifthbymidwest.github.io/README.md

 We literally have the internet in our kitchen appliances now.
 As a child of the early 80s can tell you, if "Get off the computer" didn't work when all we had was dial-up, it isn't gonna work ever, *especially* when it's everywhere around us.

 So!
 Here we are on the internet.
 You know who else never got off the internet?
-The trolls.
+The forum trolls.
 The 4channers.
 The Westboro Baptist Church which [registered "godhatesfags.com"](https://whois.icann.org/en/lookup?name=godhatesfags.com) way back in 1997.
+Some people have been arguing this same group of people online for two decades.
+We had flame wars.
+We had forum rules. **We had the banhammer.**

+Once computers entered homes and internet loaded on cellphones, though, it got popular.
+Our grandmothers are on the internet.
+Our coworkers.
+People who always say, "I'm not a computer person."
+Innocents who didn't know what "Don't feel the trolls" meant and had no idea how to tell a suspicious website from the real thing.
 And that brings me to the second piece of bad advice we perhaps shouldn't have taken:

 > Don't read the comments